 If you are the respondent and need an interpreter when you attend a Tribunal hearing, let the Tribunal know as soon as you receive notice of the hearing date.
-The Tribunal will usually ask you to fax or mail them a written request for interpreter assistance.
+The Tribunal will usually ask you to post or email them a written request for interpreter assistance.